lsst-france/Spark/README.md

 * build_simulation_pattern(height, size=None, sigma=SIGMA)

-    a 2D grid of pixels as a 2D centered normalized gaussian
+    a 2D grid of pixels as a 2D centered gaussian.
+All objects share the same width.

-SkyObjects are generated randomly over the sky

 * simul_one_object(ra0_region, ra1_region, dec0_region, dec1_region)

-    simulate one celestial object inside a given region in the sky
+    SkyObjects are generated randomly over the sky (or over a given region of the sky) This function simulates one celestial object inside the specified region in the sky All simulated objects are then stored into a MongoDB database, and an 2D index is created with the ra/dec position of every object

+# The Imager class
-The Imager class is responsible of filling an image with the traces of SkyObjects When filling the image we extend the raw image size with a margin able to receive the complete trace of objects.
-The size of the margin is computed so as to contain all object trace that can touch the base image frame.
+The Imager class is responsible of filling an image with the traces of SkyObjects When filling the image we extend the raw image size with a margin able to receive the complete trace of objects that fit to this image.
+The size of the margin is computed so as to contain all object traces that can touch the base image frame.
 The filling process adds also a background level.

 Construct a pixel image from the shared database of simulated objects The image is first designed to cover a single patch but has to be extended to contain all complete object traces.
 - find all objects visible from this region of the sky
 - compute the max of all object extensions
 - extend the image to include all extended objects
 - then produce the object traces

+# Detection and discovery step

 Now the images has been generated following the simulation model.
 We can now start the discovery process from those images